nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Locating internships by: `find`

+Looking for some internship applications?
 Find internships whose data in the target category matches the given keyword/s.

 Format: `find [c/CATEGORY] KEYWORDS…`